gleam-lang/javascript/README.md

-# Gleam JavaScript
+# Gleam JavaScript 🌼

-A library for making use of JavaScript specific code!
+Extra code for when running on JavaScript

+## Features

+- Arrays
+- Symbols
+- `typeof`